 I like to think of this self-interrogation or requirements gathering as an act of mining.
 That is, you are mining your current business, delving deep into how you do things – these are the tunnels that you have dug before, with which now you are just re-familiarizing yourself in order to communicate the structure of those tunnels to your SuiteCommerce implementation team.
 However, when you reach the end of each old mine tunnel, you will still have to dig a bit further.

-What follows are some suggestions on how to gather requirements, and some sample questions to get you started on asking the right questions of your company.
+What follows are some suggestions on how to gather requirements, along with sample questions to help you ask the right questions of your company.
 You do not have to collect requirements completely by yourself, of course; a decent SuiteCommerce consultant will be able to guide you along this process of requirement discovery.
 However, in the end, you cannot rely on an external consultant to know what your company needs.
 Defining requirements is ultimately your job.

 Rather than beginning with what NetSuite offers natively, you may find it more fruitful to first sit down and think about the day-to-day needs of your own business.